roberiacono/riaco-icon-block/readme.txt

 Open the block settings panel in the right sidebar, and click on the “Icon Picker.”
 Use the search box to quickly find and select any icon from the Lucide library or WordPress Social icons.

+== Screenshots ==

+1. Icon block in the block editor.
+2. Icon with background color, padding and border.
+3. Icons in frontend.

 == Credits ==